K-Otic

 K-otic (เค-โอติค) was a Thai pop boy band consisting of five members, two of whom are Thai Japanese and one who is Korean.
-The band debuted with the single, "Ya Wai Chai" in March 2007, releasing the premier album later in October.
+The band debuted with the single "Ya Wai Chai" in March 2007, releasing their debut album later in October.

 The group disbanded in 2012 due to Jongbae's mandatory military service and Poppy's architectural studies.
 Their final song, Friends, was released to commemorate their five years together.

 In 2022, members Tomo, Koen, and Poppy re-debuted as the trio, TKP.